anonymousbitcoin/anon/README.md

 See important security warnings in [doc/security-warnings.md](doc/security-warnings.md).

-**Bitcoin Private is unfinished and highly experimental.** Use at your own risk.
+**Anonymous Bitcoin is unfinished and highly experimental.** Use at your own risk.

 Deprecation Policy
 ------------------